 How do I keep score?

 First of all, it’s not really about keeping score.
 It’s about creating a new habit.
 Communicating about your discovery of the day encourages you and your team members to keep going.
-That’s why we ask you to check in everyday via our Facebook group or via the group chat on Instagram.
-You take pictures of your discoveries and post them with #60daystodiscover & #abackyardhiker.
+That’s why I encourage you to check in everyday via our private Backyard Hiker community.
+If you want to, you can take pictures of your discoveries and post them with #60daystodiscover & tag me with @abackyardhiker.

 I’ve done other challenges… do I really need another one?